LionelWise77/Yutori-PP4/README.md

 ### Validator Testing

 - HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Flionelwise77.github.io%2FFIFA-World-Cup-Quiz%2F)
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fyutorispa-4e43a431e62f.herokuapp.com%2F)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flionelwise77.github.io%2FFIFA-World-Cup-Quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fyutorispa-4e43a431e62f.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
-    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - No errors were found when passing through the official [Jshint validator](https://jshint.com/) **Metrics**
       - The following metrics were returned:
-      - There are 10 functions in this file.
+      - There are 2 functions in this file.
-      - Function with the largest signature take 1 arguments, while the median is 0.
+      - Function with the largest signature take 1 arguments, while the median is 1.
-      - Largest function has 9 statements in it, while the median is 4..
+      - Largest function has 2 statements in it, while the median is 1.5.
-      - TThe most complex function has a cyclomatic complexity value of 4 while the median is 2.
+      - The most complex function has a cyclomatic complexity value of 1 while the median is 1.
+  - **One warning**
+      - 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').

  ### PIP8